Aug 2009

 light in any interior shot and many exterior ones.
 NOTE:

-Some high end DSLRs have a way to take flash pictures at higher shutter
+Some expensive DSLRs have a way to take flash pictures at higher shutter

 speeds, but it's beyond the scope of this article.

-Since DSLRs have to flip up a mirror to take the picture and flip it back down afterward they make a lot of noise when you press the shutter release.
-This can be very annoying in some situations -- especially when you are trying to be inconspicuous.
+Because DSLRs have to flip up a mirror to take the picture and flip it back down afterward they make a lot of noise when you press the shutter release.
+This can be very annoying in some situations -- especially when you're trying to be inconspicuous.
 I remember once I was shooting a picture of a couple looking out at Niagara Falls from an elevated walkway using my SLR.
-When I tripped the shutter the couple, about 10 feet away, turned and looked at me.
+When I tripped the shutter the couple, about 5 feet away, turned and looked at me.
 They heard it over the distant roar of the falls.
-The sound made when you shoot a picture with a Prosumer camera is artificial -- it's deliberately generated by the camera.
-It can be set to be entirely silent.
+The sound made when you shoot a picture with a bridge camera is artificial -- it's deliberately generated by the camera and comes from the speaker.
+It can be set to silent.
+Also, if you are on a tight budget you can get by with a super cheap tripod like this one because there's no mirror flop.
+You may have to use the self timer or a remote control or cable release for many shots (so you don't have to touch the camera) there's no reason for it to shake (strong wind gust maybe).
+Bridge cameras don't move or shake so, as long as you don't touch the camera, it's not going to move.

-It's becoming more common to put articulating LCD screens on DSLRs, but many don't, and almost all Prosumers do.
+It's becoming more common to put articulating LCD screens on DSLRs, but in 2011 many don't, and almost all bridge cameras do.
 This allows you to point the camera in one direction and see what you're shooting from and entirely different angle.
 You can shoot around corners, over heads in a crowd, under objects too close to the ground to see through the viewfinder, etc.

-I'm 75 years old and have been taking pictures since I was 14 (actually 6, but I only got something more than a box camera at 14).
+I'm 75 years old and have been taking pictures since I was 14 (actually 6, but I was 14 before I got anything more than a box camera).
 I had a wet darkroom in my home during my forties and have probably read a hundred or so books on photography.
 All this isn't to say I'm a hotshot photographer, I'm not, rather it's to explain I'm not a newbie.
-If you're going to devote your free waking life to photography, and are willing to tote a bag of gear and a tripod everywhere you go then by all means gear up with a DSLR, but before you do, get a good Prosumer camera and give it a try for a month or three so you'll know what you're really getting for all that pain.
+If you're going to devote much of your free waking life to photography, and are willing to tote a bag of gear and a tripod everywhere you go then by all means gear up with a DSLR, but before you do, get a good bridge camera and give it a try for a month or three so you'll know what you're really getting for all that pain.

-If sensor technology continues to improve, DSLRs may someday become the dinosaur of digital photography.
+Recently they've come out with mirrorless DSLRs which, in my opinion, are changeable lens versions of my bridge camera.
+If sensor technology continues to improve, real DSLRs may someday become the dinosaur of digital photography.